How to Remove O Cedar Mop Head: Detailed Guide

 But at this stage, don’t start to mop immediately.
 The mopping head is still soaked with water.
 If you try cleaning with a soaked mop, your floor will develop water stains and streaks immediately.

-Fortunately, the O Cedar spin mop will have a wringing system built into the water bucket.
-There will be a receptacle in the bucket.
+Fortunately, the O-Cedar spin mop has a wringing system built into the water bucket.
+You'll find a receptacle in the bucket.
 Insert the mopping head into it.
-Then, search the side of the bucket for a foot pedal.
+Then, look for the foot pedal on the side of the bucket.
 Step on it, and the wringer will rotate the mop at high speed.
-The fast rotation will wring the mop until it’s only damp, not soaked.
+The fast rotation will wring the mop until it's only damp, not soaked.

 mop for cleaning floors